justjake/squidwork/README.md

 It can filter for uniqueness (squashing a bunch of duplicates), or just display things chronologically.

-monitor requires several extra packages to support its beautiy:
-    - pyScss to render stylesheets

 I feel like I might be pioneering strange application architectures at this point.
 Here's what we've got so far: